DMV gives new extension for drivers over age 60

-The Wisconsin Department of Transportation’s Division of Motor Vehicles (DMV) recognizes the elevated health risk to drivers over the age of 60 during this pandemic and has granted them an extension until Jan.
-21 to visit a DMV to renew their driver license with no late fee.
+The Wisconsin Department of Transportation’s Division of Motor Vehicles (DMV) recognizing the elevated health risk to drivers over age 60 during this pandemic and has granted them an extension until January 21, 2021 to visit a DMV to renew their driver license with no late fee.

-— Use the Drivers License Guide, at www.dlguides.wi.gov, to fill in the form and submit it electronically;
+- Use the Driver License Guide to fill in the form and submit it electronically

 “For those not qualified to renew their driver license online, we’ve developed robust online tools to help reduce the amount of time of their visit,” DMV Administrator Kristina Boardman said.
 “We’re continually gauging the health risks of vulnerable populations and challenging our staff to find new ways to safely and efficiently serve customers.”